Answering the Question, “Do Tonewoods Affect Electric Guitars?”

 My Experience

 And, of course, as soon as I step on my overdrive pedal, the sound changes completely.
-And the same can be said for my amp — the EQ can significantly alter the way any of my guitars sound with the simple twist of a knob.
+The same can be said for my amp—adjusting any of its settings can significantly alter the way any of my guitars sound.

 Comments